ksoclabs/terraform-aws-ksoc-connect/README.md

 # terraform-aws-ksoc-connect

-Allows KSOC to connect to your AWS account to allow KSOC to be able to scan and anyalize your AWS resources.
+Allows KSOC to connect to your AWS account to KSOC to be able to scan and anyalize your AWS resources.

 ## Terraform Registry